trailmusic/Field/README.md

 ### Fullscreen Behavior

-- The header fullscreen button toggles the top-level window via JUCE’s `ResizableWindow::setFullScreen(true/false)`.
+- The header fullscreen button toggles the top-level window via JUCE's `ResizableWindow::setFullScreen(true/false)`.
 - On enter: the current window bounds are saved; the window expands to fill the display.
 - On exit: fullscreen is turned off and the original bounds are restored exactly.
 - Safety: if the host/DAW does not allow fullscreen, the toggle is cancelled to avoid bad states.
 - Scope: intended primarily for the Standalone build.
-In plugin hosts, behavior depends on the host’s windowing rules.
+In plugin hosts, behavior depends on the host's windowing rules.

 ---

 ## Tabs & Pane System (NEW)

-FIELD’s main view is organized into three panes accessible via tabs:
+FIELD's main view is organized into three panes accessible via tabs:

 - **XY**: The hero XY Pad with the time‑domain oscilloscope overlay.
 - **Spectrum**: High‑resolution spectrum analyzer with optional pre overlay and EQ curve.